KubeOps/gitlab-chart/doc/registry/README.md

 - `internalPort` and `externalPort` are set to the Distribution daemon default of `5000`
 - `name:` is set to `registry`.
 It is *not recommended* to alter `name`

+## Configuring the Registry

+## Configuring the Ingress (optional)

+This section describes configuring the *optional* dedicated  [Ingress][].
+By default this is disabled, so you'll have to enable it to make use of the following series of settings.
+Primarily, these settings will be familiar with [Kubernetes Ingress][kubernetes-ingress] documentation, but slightly simplified thanks to [Helm][helm].

+#### enabled
+Field `enable:`, boolean

+This enables or disables this dedicated [Ingress][].

+Default `false`, set `true` to enable.

+#### hosts

+Field `hosts:`, a map of items in the form of `name: fqdn`

+This controls the hostnames accepted by the [Ingress][].
+Note that we do not make use of any other component fields that could be used when defining an `host:`, as we're only linking to the [Service][] contained in the chart.

+#### tls

+TODO: needs fleshed out after re-thinking this portion of the template.

+#### annotations

+This field is an exact match to the standard `annotations` for [Kubernetes Ingress][kubernetes-ingress].
+The default value includes setting of `kubernetes.io/ingress.class: nginx`.
+If you need to replace this value, or add additional, you may do so.

+One example of an additional `annotation` is `kubernetes.io/tls-acme: "true"` to enable automatic Lets Encrypt as a part of the [Ingress][] via `kube-lego`.

 [registry]: https://hub.docker.com/_/registry/